Thank you for your interest in the ISACA Journal, the official journal of ISACA®.

 The Journal provides important information on industry advancements and professional development to those involved in the IS audit, information security and governance communities.
 Each issue gives significant attention to a single topic, but touches on other topics of interest as well, to ensure well-rounded coverage.

-The Journal is published bimonthly and combines short columns with longer feature articles.
+The Journal is published 6 times per year and combines short columns with longer feature articles.
 Additionally, the Journal offers online-only articles in its off-months (February, April, June, August, October and December).
 These articles undergo the same rigorous double-blind peer-review process.

 Information for Authors: